CharlotteAneriksson/my-milestone2/README.md

 1. You could use Javascript Speach Synthesis to help read the story in different languages and speed.
 2. Create 27 different textfiles and call it depending on the choices.
 3. Add associated sounds to the different choices.
-  * This was during this time to timeconsuming do to the fact i needed to look for free soundeffects and not needing to edit them.
+  * This was too timeconsuming do to the fact i needed to search for free soundeffects and not needing to edit them.
 Also many different licens options to have in mind too.

 ## Credit
 ### Photographers